iluvjava/Maths/Notebook 2.0/AMATH 583/CPP Classes Basics 2.md

 2. It's used for the input argument.
 This is use a contract that the method is not going to modify the input argument in anyways.
 3. It's used for the function boy.
 When this is applied before the `{...}` body of the function, this is a contract, the `this` member function is not going to modify the current instance of the class.

+To see some of the examples refer to [[CPP Vector Class]], which discusses some of the design choices that involving const ref.
+And how we handled it in different scenarios.